lukcic/devops/Azure/basics.md

 ## Availability zone

 `Strefa dostępności - fizycznie rozdziel zasoby w regionie` VMs are deployed in different AZ across the region.
 Upgrades SLA to 99,99%.
+In each region there are 3 AZs?

 ## Availability set